Sttark/blind_control/README.md

 This project provides a web-based control system for motorized window blinds.
 It uses a Raspberry Pi to interface with a physical remote control through GPIO pins, allowing users to control blinds from any device with a web browser on the local network.

-The system now supports multiple controllers across different locations with a central hub interface.
+The system supports multiple controllers across different locations with a central hub interface.
+The architecture consists of:

+1. **Hub**: A central server that provides a dashboard to access all controllers, schedules actions based on sunset times and weather conditions, and sends commands to controllers.

+2. **Controllers**: Individual Raspberry Pis connected to blind remotes that can operate independently if the hub is unreachable.

 ## Repository